 4: John St. Martin chose to use a WW2 era BAR belt as way of carrying extra ammunition, this was a common choice for Special Forces personnel.
 The belt is held up by standard M56 Suspenders and the eyelets at the bottom of the belt were used to carry WW2 and Korean era first aid pouches and canteen covers.

-5: The uniform is non-ripstop cotton poplin uniform with no modifications.
+5: The uniform is non-ripstop cotton poplin Jungle Uniform with no modifications.

 6: The M56 Suspenders were worn prior to the issue of the STABO harness, extractions were affected using the Hanson Rig that can be seen hanging from the belt.
 Developed by FOB-2 One-Zero Bill Hanson.
 This method of extraction was the bridge between the Swiss Seat and the STABO Harness.
 The strap itself was no more than an “A7A Cargo Strap”.
 Hanson devised a method of using the cargo strap as a safer, more reliable method of helicopter extraction.